Availity/availity-react/docs/source/form/select/components/organization-select.md

 Extends [ResourceSelect Props](/form/select/components/resource-select/#props).

-### `additionalPostGetArgs?: object`
+### `resourceIds?: string | Array<string>`

-The `organizations` API resource accepts a `resourceIds` prop inside of `additionalPostGetArgs` that can be either a string or an array of strings.
-When `additionalPostGetArgs` contains `resourceIds`, and the `parameters` object contains one or many permissions in `permissionId`, then the results of the `postGet` call to `organizations` will contain only organizations that have the specified permissions and resources.
-For example, if a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionId` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.
+The `organizations` API from `sdk-js` accepts a `resourceIds` prop inside of `additionalPostGetArgs` that can be either a string or an array of strings.
+When `AvOrganizationSelect` has a `resourceIds` prop, and the `parameters` object contains one or many permissions in `permissionId`, then the results of the `postGet` call to `organizations` will be filtered, containing only organizations that have the specified permissions and resources.
+This is useful when a payer space app is restricted to permission `A` and resource `B`, a user can pass `A` and `B` as `permissionId` and `resourceIds` into `AvOrganizationSelect` and expect the dropdown to only contain authorized organizations for that user in that app, instead of all the organizations that user belongs to.